EmanHerawy/truffle-service-generator/README.md

 # package used
 - @truffle/contract-schema to get contract abi
 - @truffle/contract-sources to get .sol contracts in the contract directory to only generate js functions for developed contracts

+# to use
+- truffle migrate
+- npm run generate

+# NOTE
+this is inital setup and there are many edits should be done